okta/okta-angular/README.md

 An Angular InjectionToken used to configure the OktaAuthModule.
 This value must be provided by your own application.

 - `oktaAuth` *(required)*: - [OktaAuth][@okta/okta-auth-js] instance.
 The instance that can be shared cross different components of the application.
 One popular use case is to share one single instance cross the application and [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget).
 - `onAuthRequired` *(optional)*: - callback function.
-Triggered when a route protected by `OktaAuthGuard` is accessed without authentication or without needed level of end-user assurance (if `acrValues` is provided in route data).
+Triggered when a route protected by `OktaAuthGuard` is accessed without authentication or without needed level of end-user assurance (if `okta.acrValues` is provided in route data).
 Use this to present a [custom login page](#using-a-custom-login-page).
 If no `onAuthRequired` callback is defined, `okta-angular` will redirect directly to Okta for authentication.
 - `onAuthResume` *(optional)*: - callback function.
 Only relevant if using a [custom login page](#using-a-custom-login-page).
 Called when the [authentication flow should be resumed by the application](#resuming-the-authentication-flow), typically as a result of redirect callback from an [external identity provider][].
 If not defined, `onAuthRequired` will be called.

 ### `OKTA_AUTH`